10yard/dkafe/readme.md

 pyinstaller launch.py --onefile --clean --console --icon artwork/dkafe.ico
 ```

-See build.bat for an example Windows build script making use of venv (virtual environment for Python)
+See build.bat for an example Windows build script making use of venv (virtual environment for Python).
+See rpi_notes.txt for building a Raspberry Pi binary.

 ### How to compile DKWolf?